-In the fund financial statements, governmental funds report reservations of fund balance for amounts that are not available for appropriation or are legally restricted by outside parties for use for a specific purpose.
+In the fund financial statements, governmental funds report reservations of fund balance for amounts that are not available for appropriation or are legally restricted by d.
+Assets, Liabilities and Net Assets (Continued)

+outside parties for use for a specific purpose.
 Designations of fund balance represent tentative management plans that are subject to change.